-The working group explored the various circumstances when they might need someone to step in at short notice and also how the needs of the person they care for, would be properly identified so they would have peace of mind if they were unable to continue caring.
+The working group explored the various circumstances when they might need someone to step in at short notice and also how the needs of the person they care for would be properly identified so they would have peace of mind if they were unable to continue caring.
 The group and the commissioning officer designed and developed a Carers Emergency Service.
 This was honed over a number of meetings and involved carers through to the commissioning of the service which is now in existence.
 This is how co-production with unpaid carers can make a real difference.'

-Case study 6: Debbie
+Guide to co-production for lived experience experts Case study 6: Debbie